Temporomandibular Joint (TMJ) Dysfunction

-This joint allows the clenching, unclenching of jaw including acts like swallowing, chewing, talking, and yawning.
+This joint allows the clenching, unclenching of the jaw including acts like swallowing, chewing, talking, and yawning.
 Temporomandibular Joint Dysfunction, or Temporomandibular Joint Syndrome, is a musculoskeletal and neuromuscular disorder in which the functional ability of the joint is deranged.

-In this condition, the bones constituting the joint and the muscles which control the movement of jaw contribute to pain and discomfort.
+In this condition, the bones constituting the joint and the muscles which control the movement of the jaw contribute to pain and discomfort.
 Damage to the bones i.e. temporal bone and mandible and muscles of mastication i.e. masseter, temporalis, lateral, and medial pterygoid are involved.

-Pain in joint while clenching or unclenching it, swelling on the side of the face, and headaches are commonly observed conditions in Temporomandibular Dysfunction.
+Pain in the joint while clenching or unclenching it, swelling on the side of the face, and headaches are commonly observed conditions in Temporomandibular Dysfunction.
 Usually, the cause of dysfunction is unclear.
 However, physical trauma or inflammation is considered to be the most possible causes which lead to this condition.

 What are the causes?

 The exact cause of TMJ dysfunction is still unknown.
 However, there are multiple possible causes derived by doctors.
 Dentists also claim that injury to only jaw bones and muscles is not the culprit but the muscles of the head and neck are equally responsible.